DennisAXu/About/README.md

 - Send data to server, to be consumed by a separate client (e.g. web app showing heat-maps of kill locations, live match-tracking tickers, etc.)

-- Communicate with external APIs such as Twitter, Facebook, Youtube, etc. from inside your UE4 client
+- Communicate with third-party APIs such as Twitter, Facebook, Youtube, etc. from inside your UE4 client

 Facilitating the server-client interaction between a web server and UE4 Blueprints is critical for developers who want to enrich their in-game experience by pulling in (or pushing out) data sources external to UE4.
 The Helios SDI Plugin allows you to do this without ever writing a line of C++!